Last updated on November 4th, 2022 at 12:56 pm

 You can take plenty of inspiration from the internet.
 Revamp your grandma’s long party dress, and sew it into a gorgeous blouse.
 With a few DIY hacks, you save a ton of money, and revamp your whole closet without making a single purchase.

 You can also invest in basic pieces that will last–think a timeless trench coat or menswear-inspired wool coat, a simple white blouse, or wool or cashmere socks that are eco-friendly and will never go out of style for example.

 The Ultimate Platform

 Online shopping is many people’s guilty pleasure.
 However, these days the internet offers many opportunities to buy hand-made products from local businesses.
-Online shopping has boomed since the beginning of pandemic and people have enjoyed the convenience of this kind of shopping, forcing many companies to move to digital marketplaces.
+Shopping online has boomed in recent years, and people enjoy the convenience of this kind of shopping, forcing many companies to move to digital marketplaces.

 Sustainable clothing was often seen as boring or dull.
 These fashions were traditionally showcased as timeless clothing with classic designs and natural, tuned down colors.
 But now, brands have incorporated vibrant colors, bold patterns, and contemporary designs to pierce the modern market.
 Now sustainable fashion is all about cool, modern designs and striking, vivid colors – making these fashions super modern.

 Circularity is becoming another popular practice in the fashion industry.
 Brands are re-using materials and upgrading technologies to ensure that the industry surpasses its previous targets.
 Fashion companies are also incorporating materials that can be reused and recycled.
 Bio-based materials have also become the highlight of the industry, replacing environmentally-damaging fabrics.